oKermorgant/ros_management_tools/README.md

 If the settings are stored then any new terminal will have the same settings as the previous one, assuming that `ros_management.bash` is sourced in your `.bashrc` file.

+The idea is that when working on a given robot, or a given ROS version, the special setting is only done once even if new terminals are open afterwards (it may happen when using ROS).

 Manual calls to `rosXws` or `ros_restrict` will override `-ros1/2` and `-lo` arguments in new terminals.

 Settings are stored in `~/.ros_management_auto_init`, delete this file to restore the default behavior